Jump to:

 Tighten the shower diverter with a wrench, remembering not to over-tighten.
 Remember to “hand-tighten” bolts on home projects.
 There is never a need to use all of your strength to tighten any bolt or screw.

 Doing so only makes it that much harder the next time you need to replace a part.
 Now, make sure the valve is positioned correctly.
-Twist the gate or adjust the stopper, depending upon whether it’s engaged.
+Twist the gate or adjust the stopper, depending on whether it’s engaged.

 Step 7: Turn on the Water Supply